CS3398-Bolians-Booleans/CS3398-Bolians-S2019/README.md

 # Predictive Automation Using Home Assistant
 > A plugin for Home Assitant that track users and their smart device usage while they go about their daily lives within their home.
-Our plugin will then use Machine Learning to automate tasks the user typically preforms by schedualing them within Home Assitant.
+Our plugin will then use Machine Learning to automate tasks the user typically preforms by scheduling them within Home Assitant.

 ## Table of contents
 * [General info](#general-info)